-Psychedelic Integration is the chosen professional name for psychotherapy designed to assist people seeking support in connection with psychedelic or sacred medicine experiences.
-Individuals who have had challenging experiences can benefit from transpersonal therapeutic processing and understanding of the often-challenging feelings evoked and triggered by psychedelics and sacred medicines.
+Psychedelic Integration is the chosen professional name for psychotherapy designed to assist people seeking support in connection with their plant/fungi teachers, also described as psychedelic or sacred medicine experiences.
+Individuals who have had challenging experiences can benefit from transpersonal therapeutic processing and understanding of the often-challenging feelings evoked and triggered by plant/fungi teachers.
 Psychedelics or sacred medicines can be transformational with helping one gain insight to bolster, and integrate knowledge from the encounter into their daily lives.
-Dr. Beers provides a Transpersonal Psychospiritual approach, inclusive of NonOrdinary States of Consciousness techniques tailored to the client that are not culturally misappropriated, with an intention to invite the client into a deeper relationship and practice with them.
+Dr. Beers provides a Transpersonal Psychospiritual approach, inclusive of NonOrdinary States of Consciousness techniques tailored to the client that are not culturally misappropriated, with an intention to invite the client into a deeper relationship and practice.
 These medicines/teachers have always been based in reciprocal relationship, in all directions and require a sacred container to responsibly integrate.

 **If this speaks to you, then reach out.
 Dr. Beers is not prescribing for one way to expand one’s relationship, she is just upfront with her framework and commitment to the Sacred, and protection of Indigenous ways of life by advocating for equality, visibility, and reverent engagement, and integration at the intersections of where Indigenity stands in the current world.
 Humans are collectively at a precipice to adopt a neocolonial paradigm of spiritual colonization that can contribute to the erasure of Indigenous people/societies or truly become revolutionary in consciousness by exploring what genuine community is.
 Access for all is like saying all psychedelic lives are equal, they are not.
 The ongoing threat towards the Indigenous is a result of not developing relationship, respect and incorporating them into decision making, ethics development, and even financial rematriation, it is undeniably oppressive.